 Shorty had me up against the wall

 - There was also no shortage of jokes about JC writing "Space Cowboy" specifically for Lance because Lance is a self-described space geek.
 (Especially funny?
-Their PopOdyssey version of the song features huge mechanical bulls...Lance is a Taurus and has a bull tattoo.)
+Their PopOdyssey version of the song features huge mechanical bulls...Lance is a Taurus and has a bull tattoo on his back.)

 - Base Breaker: Justin, especially after his solo career took off.
 On one side, Justin fans who love his solo stuff.
 On the other side, NSYNC fans who blame him for breaking up the group.
 It really doesn't help that he sometimes mocks and puts down his NSYNC days, which in turn reflects badly on the other guys.

 - He was subject to this even before he went solo.
 He was either young and cute, if a little overeager, or he was an arrogant, try hard, attention whore.
 A good portion of the fandom believe he Took a Level in Jerkass once it was evident that his solo career wasn't ever going to slow down.
-His statements regarding the band, his solo career, and seeming reluctance to acknowledge the guys after the breakup have only further fragmented the fandom.
+His statements regarding the band, his solo career, (especially after the Super Bowl incident with Janet Jackson) and seeming reluctance to acknowledge the guys after the breakup have only further fragmented the fandom.